Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Algebraic approach to quantum theory

-Instead of cluster property, one can impose a condition of asymptotic commutativity of the algebra $\hat {\cal A}(\omega).$ In other words, one should require that the commutator $[\hat A(\bx,t), \hat B]$, where $A,B\in\cA$ is small for $\bx\to \infty.$ For example, we can assume that for every $n$ the norm of this commutator is bounded from above by $C_n(t) (1+\|x\|)^{-n}$, where the function $C_n(t)$ has at most polynomial growth.
+Instead of cluster property, one can impose a condition of asymptotic commutativity of the algebra $\hat {\cal A}(\omega).$ In other words, one should require that the commutator $[\hat A(\bx,t), \hat B]$ where $A,B\in\cA$ is small for $\bx\to \infty.$ For example, we can assume that for every $n$ the norm of this commutator is bounded from above by $C_n(t) (1+\|x\|)^{-n}$, where the function $C_n(t)$ has at most polynomial growth.
 (This property will be called strong asymptotic commutativity.)
-Notice that in relativistic quantum field theory, in the Haag-Araki or the Wightman formulation, strong asymptotic commutativity can be derived from locality if the theory has a mass gap.
+Notice that in relativistic quantum field theory, in the Haag-Araki or the Wightman formulation, strong asymptotic commutativity can be derived from locality and the existence of mass gap.

-The action of the translation group on $\cA$ generates a unitary representation of this group on the pre-Hilbert space $\cH$ constructed from $\omega$.
-Generators of this representation $\bP$ and$-H$ are identified with the momentum operator and the Hamiltonian.
-The vector in the space $\cH$ that corresponds to $\omega$ will be denoted by $\Phi$.
-If $\Phi$ is a ground state, we say that it is the physical vacuum.
-If $\omega$ obeys the KMS-condition $\omega ( A(t)B)=\omega (BA(t+i\beta))$, we say that $\omega$ is an equilibrium state with the temperature $T=\frac{1}{\beta}.$